team-charls/charls/doc/style_and_design.md

 * An english error text that describes the problem is extreme usefull.

 => Design: std::system_error is the standard solution to throw exceptions from libraries (CharLS is a library)

+## Jpeg-LS Design decisions

+### Width and Height

+The Jpeg-LS standards support a height and weight up to 2^32-1.
+This means that at least an 32-bit unsigned integer is needed to support the complete range.
+Using unsigned integers has however the drawback that the interoperability with other languages is poort:

+C# : supports unsigned 32 bit integers (but .NET marks them as not CLS compliant) VB.NET : supports unsigned 32 bit integers (but .NET marks them as not CLS compliant) Java : by default integers are signed
+Javascript: only signed integers
+Python: only signed integers

+Given the practical applications that 2^31 * 2^31 (max signed integer) will be sufficient for the coming 10 years, the API should use signed integers.
+References:
+8K Images = (7680×4320)